tedneward/Patterns/Creational/Singleton/javascript/README.md

 * *It has no concurrency control.* Javascript lacks any sort of language-level concurrency control syntax or semantics.
 But NodeJS is "single-threaded" when executing our code, so in theory this isn't quite as much of a concern as it might be in other environments.
 * *Eager or JIT?* It's always JIT; Javascript is an interpreted language (at least, in all of the currently popular environments, it is), so unless Javascript defines a language-level module facility that allows for initialization before the Instance() is called, it will have to be JIT.
 (Incidentally, both NodeJS and ES/JS 6 will provide exactly such facilities.)
-* *Method or property?* Javascript has no concept of a property, per se, so if we want that "barrier" of access control in front of the Singleton instance, accessing the Singleton instance is always going to have to go through a method/function.
+* *Method or property?* Javascript has no concept of a property, *per se*, so if we want that "barrier" of access control in front of the Singleton instance, accessing the Singleton instance is always going to have to go through a method/function.
 * *Enforcing Singleton-ness.* Good luck with that.
 In Javascript, an object is an object is an object, and since objects have no type and there is no access control, there is really nothing stopping any client from simply `var newInstance = {}` and copying over whatever state it can get its hands on.

 #### Properties